Greeting To The Sun is one of the top things to do in Zadar.

 Krka National Park is a scenic natural water park with beautiful waterfalls that’s popular for day trips.
 It’s about an hour southeast of Zadar.

-Although this park looks stunning in the marketing brochures, it’s actually fairly small and felt like a tourist trap to me.
-Therefore, I recommend skipping the formal tour and navigating it yourself by car or bus.
+Although this park looks stunning in the marketing brochures, it’s actually fairly small and ended up feeling like a tourist trap to me.
+Because of this, I recommend skipping the formal tour and navigating it yourself by car or bus.
 The bus leaves from the Zadar Main Bus Station.
 It’s best to arrive early in the morning or late afternoon to avoid the crowds.
+If you really prefer to take a day tour, I recommend this one: Krka Waterfalls from Zadar – TICKET INCLUDED, Simply and Safe.
+It gets great reviews!

 Where To Stay In Zadar